skip to content

 In addition to working through the first 6 chapters of Colloquial Russian before starting your course, you may find it helpful to explore the aspects of the Russian language on some of the available websites:

-Obtaining Russian books
+Obtaining books

-The best-stocked bookstores for Russian books in the UK are: Grant & Cutler at Foyles, 107 Charing Cross Road, London WC2H 0DT; Russkiy Mir, 3 Goodge Street, London, W1T 2PL; and The Russian Bookshop in Waterstones, 203-206 Piccadilly, London, W1V 9LE.
 Heffers Bookshop in Cambridge will have copies of some set texts by the beginning of the Michaelmas Term.
-You may also order books online from amazon.com, abebooks.co.uk, and ozon.ru.
+You may also order books online from amazon.co.uk or abebooks.co.uk.
 Many Russian books are available for downloading free on the web.
-The Colloquial Russian course book can be purchased from the Waterstone's or Blackwell's online shops or from amazon.co.uk.